-This generator provides password examples that are easy-to-remember and unique.
+The above tool will generate strong password examples that are easy to remember and unique.
 Each time you visit this page or click the “New Example” button above, it generates a new random passphrase.

-Using the above tool, you can begin to create a solid list of password ideas.
+Using the above tool, you can begin to create a solid list of strong password ideas.

 Enhance your password by adding your flare.
 Swap the word order or change a word or two so you can form a mental image or story with the passphrase.

 Our brains are designed to remember visuals and ordered events.
 Leverage this mental wiring to help you memorize the words in your strong password.
 This is one of the secrets used by the top competitors in the World Memory Championships.

 In my duck example, I might simply add a mental logo to the coffee cup to recall that the password belongs to my Starbucks login.

 Ultimately, we’ll use a password manager to store your passphrase.